protocol7/javaenv/README.md

 ## Verification of installations

-When downloading installtion files, javaenv will verify the SHA256/MD6 hash.
+When downloading installtion files, javaenv will verify the expected SHA256/MD6 hash.
 Note that the expected hash is stored in the `javaenv` command itself, so this requires you to trust your javaenv installation.

 ## TODO